- Coronavirus Vaccine Q&A

 After I get the vaccine, can my life go back to normal?

 Not quite.
-Even with the vaccine, it may still be possible to get the virus and pass it to someone else.
-From the vaccine studies, we know that it can keep you from getting sick.
-But we're not sure if it will keep you from spreading the virus even if you don't have symptoms.
+Even with the vaccine, it may still be possible to get the virus and pass it to someone else, especially with the new Delta variant.

 That's why it’s important to continue with masks and social distancing in the months ahead.
-We can go back to normal once the vaccine is widespread and things are under control.
+We can go back to normal once things are under control.

-Should I get the vaccine if I already had COVID?
+Do I need to get the vaccine if I already had the coronavirus?

-We think so.
-Some of the people in the studies had already had COVID and the vaccine was safe for them.
+Yes.
+Some of the people in the studies had already had the coronavirus and the vaccine was safe for them.
 Experts also think the boost of extra immunity from the vaccine will be helpful.
-Always check with your healthcare provider if you have any questions based on your health conditions and history.
+Always check with your doctor if you have any questions based on your health conditions and history.